Tax Foreclosure Auctions

 Terms of Sale

-According to K.S.A.
-79-2804, the sheriff is required to register the deeds for properties purchased at tax foreclosure auction prior to delivering them to the buyer.
-Therefore, the filing fee for registration of the deed(s) will be collected from the buyer of each parcel at the time of sale.
+Auction Fees: According to K.S.A.
+79-2804, the Sheriff is required to register the deeds for properties purchased at Tax Foreclosure auction prior to delivering them to the buyer.
+Therefore, collection of the $21 filing fee for registration of the deed(s) from the buyer of each parcel at the time of sale is due at checkout.
+A $15 vendor fee is due at the time of checkout for each parcel purchased as well.